draksha22/music-page/README.md

 # music-page
-A single music page using basic html and css
+A static music page using basic html and css